akeneo/pim-docs/references/basic/technical_entities.rst

 Each product value is linked to a product and an attribute.

 The product data model is structured as Entity - Attribute - Value.
-The implementation is based on PimFlexibleEntityBundle an customized in PimCatalogBundle.

-FYI, a document oriented storage is already planned to deal with high data volumes.

 Attribute